VIB-PSB/ksrates/doc/source/paralogs_analyses.rst

     * The model type is stored in column 1 ``Model`` according to a numerical code (1: one lognormal component, 2: two lognormal components, 3: three lognormal components; and so on).
     * The BIC and loglikelihood scores for the fitted model are stored in columns 2 ``BIC`` and 3 ``Loglikelihood``
     * The number of algorithm iterations needed to reach convergence is stored in column 4 ``Convergence``.
-If greater than 300 iterations would be needed, convergence is not reached and the cell will show *NA*.
+If greater than (by default) 600 iterations would be needed, convergence is not reached and the cell will show *NA*.
     * The mean, standard deviation and weight of the fitted Normal components used to define the correspondent lognormal components are stored in columns 5 to 7: ``Normal_Mean``, ``Normal_SD`` and ``Normal_Weight``.
 When there are multiple lognormal components, the data for each of them are stored in a separate row (the number of rows per model is thus equal to the number of components).